PurpleMurena/Sudoku/README.txt

 SUDOKU STYLING
 -highlighting help
 -rounding
--make it pop when cell is chosen/ change its color
+14. make it pop when cell is chosen/ change its color

 -main page